PHIL 125: Philosophy of Science syllabus, Spring 2018 - TENTATIVE -

 If you are registered with SSWD and require the use of the Campus Testing Center in 2302 Lassen Hall, then for any in-class test or test, you will need to complete a Testing with Accommodations Instruction Form to give to your instructor, so that we can make a testing schedule.

-Review all academic responsibilities, definitions, sanctions and rights described herein.
-Students may work together on homework but each student must submit their own answers on each of their tests.
+Review all academic responsibilities, definitions, sanctions and rights described here.
+Students may work together on essays but each student must submit their own answers on each of their tests.
 Sharing or copying answers on tests is cheating, which is dishonest and violates campus codes of conduct.
+See especially the definitions of Cheating and Plagiarism.

 This web-assisted course includes both online and face-to-face activities.
-Online texts, articles, handouts, videos, tutorials, and graded tests are part and parcel of any online/hybrid/web-assisted course.
+Online texts, articles, handouts, videos, tutorials, and graded assignments are essetnial parts of any online/hybrid/web-assisted course.
 For example, in this course, students will use a university or personal computer, laptops, tablets, or smartphones as tools to access course content.
-On a regular basis students complete online-only learning activities such as submitting graded writing assignments and SacCT assessments.
-Doing so may require the use of SacCT/Blackboard, clickers, a commercial portal such as a textbook publisher’s website, GoogleDocs or another publicly available website, a website (not SacCT) set-up by the instructor, and sometimes content from relevant online course material outside of Sacramento State.
+On a regular basis students complete online-only learning activities such as submitting graded writing assignments and Canvas assessments.
+Doing so may require the use of Canvas/Blackboard, clickers, a commercial portal such as a textbook publisher’s website, GoogleDocs or another publicly available website, a website (not Canvas) set-up by the instructor, and sometimes content from relevant online course material outside of Sacramento State.

 1. Students will define basic theoretical terms used in science and philosophy.
 E.g.,